Thomas of Capua: Writings

-Thomas left behind a variety a writings in Latin.
+Thomas left behind a variety of writings in Latin.
 He is known to have composed hymns, antiphons and sequences dedicated to Francis of Assisi and Mary, mother of Jesus.
 He also penned a satirical distich about Rome.
 He wrote two treatises on writing in the ars dictaminis tradition.
 The Forme romane curie super casibus penitentie, written in 1219, is the original formulary of the apostolic penitentiary.
 It is a valuable record of papal penances imposed, dispensations granted and sentences handed down.
 His Ars dictandi, begun before 1216 and finished after 1220, describes the proper form and style of the papal chancery.
 Among his sources were the Rationes dictandi of Hugh of Bologna and the Summa dictaminis of Guido Faba.

 About 700 letters written by Thomas are preserved.
 They are remarkable for their elevated Latinity and their value as a historical source for the conflict between church and empire in Italy.
 They are mostly official letters and mandates, but there is some private correspondence.
 His Ars dictandi and 623 of his letters were gathered together into a single collection, the Summa dictaminis Thome Capuani, which survives in 65 manuscripts.
 It also includes a few letters from popes Alexander IV, Urban IV and Clement IV and the papal vice-chancellor Cardinal Giordano Pironti.
 The Summa was not compiled by Thomas, but was probably put together at least in a rough draft by Giordano in 1268–1269.
 The letters are divided topically into ten books with indices.
 Occasionally, proper names have been deleted to better conform to its role as a formulary.
 Many of the letters in the Summa plus several others are found in another 32 letter collections.
 These do not generally omit proper names.
 Neither the Summa nor any of these other collections has received a modern critical edition.

 Gregory, abbot of Santissima Trinità in Monte Sacro on Gargano, dedicated his poem De hominum deificatione to Thomas.